jboss-developer/jboss-developer-shared-resources/guides/DEPLOY_TO_OPENSHIFT_JBOSS_EAP7.md

             dockerImageRepository: registry.access.redhat.com/jboss-eap-7/eap70-openshift
         EOF

-    b.
-Install the PostgreSQL image by copying and pasting the following text into a terminal.
+2. Install the PostgreSQL image by copying and pasting the following text into a terminal.
 If you're using OpenShift Public, you can skip this step.

         cat <<EOF | oc create -n quickstart-project -f -
         ---